Skip to content

 1. English is your primary language

-Successfully passed at least 6 years of primary and secondary education, taught and assessed in English in Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom or the United States of America.
-At least 2 years of evidence must be between years 7 to 12.
+You have attended and satisfactorily completed at least 6 years of primary and secondary education taught and assessed in English in of the recognised countries.
+At least2 years of evidence must be between years 7 and 12.

 OR